marinacrsp/MRI_reconstruction/README.md

   **multi_vol_hash** contains the necessary functions to run the multi-volume experiments with the coordinate hash encodings implementation

-If a multi-gpu setup is needed, the above codes were adapted and can be found in the folders: multi_gpu_coil, multi_gpu_hash In each folder, the config.yaml file can be found, modify them accordingly.
+If a multi-gpu setup is needed, check the adapted codes on the folders: `multi_gpu_coil`, `multi_gpu_hash` The `config.yaml` file can be found in all the folders, modified accordingly.

-To setup the environment use the mri_env.yaml file containing the relevant packages to be installed 🚀.
+To setup the environment use the `mri_env.yaml` file containing the relevant packages to be installed 🚀

+Check the report `research_project.pdf` to go more in depth on the methodology/ experiments performed 🔎